 There was a time in my life when I genuinely thought it was okay to dole out my approval or disapproval of my friends’ choices, and I didn’t realize the harm I was causing.
 Most of the time, my friends and I agreed or disagreed on the same issues, so it was a moot point.
 But there came a time when I began to change in ways that felt threatening to some of those friends, and the disapproval that was communicated suddenly stung really bad.

-Thankfully, I finally realized that I wanted no part in loving or being loved with conditions.
-So I’ve lost a few friends who I thought were “forever” along the road of personal growth.
+Thankfully, I’ve finally realized that I want no part in loving or being loved with conditions.
+I’ve lost a few friends who I thought were “forever” along the road of personal growth.
 For a personality type that loathes conflict, I’ve had to learn a lot about confrontation.
 I’ll still probably never feel completely comfortable with it, but I have gotten much better at initiating hard conversations and letting people know when they’ve violated my boundaries.

-A huge part of personal growth has been recognizing when someone is “safe,” then investing accordingly.
-It’s required me to step far beyond the bounds of my comfort zone as an INFP, and perhaps this is one of the reasons I feel paradoxical at times in this personality type.
+For me, a huge part of personal growth has been recognizing when someone is “safe,” then investing accordingly.
+It’s required me to step far beyond the bounds of my comfort zone, and perhaps this is one of the reasons I feel paradoxical at times in this personality type.
 Being empathetic, idealistic, and adverse to conflict does not translate into passive acceptance of unhealthy friendships.
 Not anymore.

 I hope the same for you, dear INFP.
 You deserve to feel safe and loved.

 - The 3 Biggest Reasons INFPs Struggle to Connect With Others